astronomer/airflow-guides/guides/dynamically-generating-dags.md

 heroImagePath: "https://assets.astronomer.io/website/img/guides/dynamicdags.png"
 tags: ["DAGs", "Best Practices"]
 ---
+> Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/dynamic-dags-tutorial).

 ## Overview

 In Airflow, [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#dags) are defined as Python code; Airflow will execute all Python code in the `DAG_FOLDER`, and any `DAG` object that appears in `globals()` will be loaded.
-The simplest and probably most common way of creating DAGs is to develop a Python file for each one.
+The simplest way of creating DAGs is to develop a static Python file for each one.

 However, sometimes manually defining all DAGs isn't practical.
 Maybe you have hundreds or even thousands of DAGs that do similar things with just a parameter changing between them.
 Or maybe you know you need a set of DAGs to load tables, but those tables might change frequently and you don't want to manually manage the DAGs every time something changes.
 In these cases, and others, it can make more sense to dynamically generate DAGs.